It's time to reimagine the future of Polson Park

 A time of transition

-Polson Park is currently in a transitional phase, as many longstanding issues such as flooding, poor drainage, and aging infrastructure like the concrete creek channels are being addressed through the Vernon Creek Naturalization Project.
-Understanding groundwater levels and broader hydrologic behaviours will continue to be monitored.
-The Park has other unresolved issues related to aging infrastructure, such as the closure of the splash park, the aging playground, tennis courts, bandshell, washrooms, etc.
+Polson Park is currently in a transitional phase, The Vernon Creek Naturalization Project is restoring the natural creek by removing the concrete creek channels, with the goal of improving drainage, reducing flooding, and restoring riparian ecosystems.
+The Park has other unresolved issues related to aging infrastructure, such as the closure of the splash park, the aging playground, tennis courts, bandshell, washrooms, among others.

 The land was originally donated to the City by the Polson family in 1908 for a hospital, with the lower grounds being developed into a public park.
 It also holds both ecological and cultural significance for the Okanagan Indian Band (OKIB).